universalbyte/superhostsfile/README.md

 https://blocklist.site/app/

 TIP: Download this editor for your "Operating System" below.
 It opens text files with data 100MB+ in a few seconds, depending on your computer's CPU/RAM.
-Default Windoze OS editors crash or even fail.
+Default Operating System's editors crash or even fail.

 https://sublimetext.com